Bangladesh Machine Tools Factory

-Bangladesh Machine Tools Factory Limited (BMTF) is a commercial automobile assembly plant of the Bangladesh Army.
-It mainly engaged to build and modify automobiles specially for defence industry.
+Bangladesh Machine Tools Factory Limited (BMTF) is a commercial enterprise run under the management of Bangladesh Army.
+It has 19 dynamic factories engaged in manufacturing a total of 566 products.
 It is located at Gazipur, about 40 km from Dhaka.

 History

-Bangladesh Machine Tools Factory Limited was established in 1967.
+East Pakistan Machine Tools Factory Limited was established in 1967.
 After the independence of Bangladesh, the factory started renewed operations on 11 February 1979 as a state owned company.
 In 1996, the factory was closed due to poor financial performance.
 On 27 July 2000, Prime Minister Sheikh Hasina handed over the closed factory to Bangladesh Army who restarted it under the Bangladesh Machine Tools Factory name.

 On 28 February 2005, Bangladesh Machine Tools Factory Limited signed an agreement with Pacific Motors Limited to assemble Nissan branded cars at the factory.
 They will be assisted by Nissan Diesel Motor Company Limited.
 The factory announced it had made a profit of 60.3 million taka in February 2005.

 Bangladesh Machine Tools Factory started manufacturing shoes in August 2007 and was inaugurated by Moeen U Ahmed, Chief of Army Staff of the Bangladesh Army.
 The factory manufactures military boots, sneakers, and formal shoes.

 The government of Bangladesh awarded a contract to Bangladesh Machine Tools Factory Limited to supply Radio Frequency Identification (RFID) tags and special plates for Bangladesh Road Transport Authority in 2009 and made it mandatory for all cars to have them.
 The six billion taka contract was given without a competitive tender process.
 The government choose RFID tags rather than GPS because they perceived GPS to be more expensive.
 The Daily Star described the RFID tags as "less effective, time-consuming and costly".
 The work was subcontracted to an American company which manufactured the plates in Poland.
 In 2014, there were only 12 RFID scanners in Bangladesh and all of them were in Dhaka for the 2.1 million tags in usage.

 In October 2011, Bangladesh Machine Tools Factory started manufacturing light bulbs and LED lights.
 Bangladesh Machine Tools Factory Limited unveiled a car lift system that it had developed in collaboration with Daiei, a Japanese firm.
 The development was announced by Major General Anup Kumar Chakma, Master-General of the Ordnance.
 Bangladesh Machine Tools Factory Limited manufactured Electronic Voting Machine (EVM) in collaboration with Bangladesh University of Engineering and Technology for Bangladesh Election Commission.
 The project was supervised by Professor Jamilur Reza Choudhury.